The geometry of the Double Gyroid wire network: Quantum and Classical

 There are two distinct channels, one left and one right handed.
-Each of these channels contracts onto a graph, called skeletal graph in \cite{KGB}.
+Each of these channels contracts onto a graph, called skeletal graph in \cite{Sch,KGB}.
 We will call these graphs $\Gamma_+$ and $\Gamma_-$.
 Each graph is periodic and trivalent.
 We fix $\Gamma_+$ to be the graph which has the node $v_0=(\frac{5}{8},\frac{5}{8},\frac{5}{8})$.
 We will give more details on the graph $\Gamma_+$ below.

-The channel containing $\Gamma_+$ is contained in Figure \ref{bigcellfig}.
+The channel containing $\Gamma_+$ is shown in Figure \ref{bigcellfig}.
 A (crystal) unit cell of the channel together with the embedded graph $\gp$ is shown in Figure \ref{gyrlabelsfig} and just the graph is contained in Figure \ref{gammalabelsfig}.

 In constructing the surface, one can actually start with one of these graphs and evolve the surface from it \cite{KGB}.
 The symmetry of one skeletal graph is that of a single Gyroid $I4_132$.

 To obtain the double Gyroid one can evolve from both the graphs.
 The common symmetry group of both of these graphs is $Ia\bar3d$.
 This symmetry group can actually be defined already on the nodes $V_{\pm}$ of the two graphs $\G_{\pm}$.
 The subgroup $I4_132$ is then determined to be the subgroup that fixes both sets of nodes (setwise).